 a. cyanotic heart disease, without surgical repair, or with residual defects, palliative shunts or conduits

-b. congenital heart disease with complete repair with prosthetic material whether placed by surgery or percutaneous technique, up to 6 months after
+b. congenital heart disease with complete repair with prosthetic material whether placed by surgery or percutaneous technique, up to 6 months after the procedure.

 c. when a residual defect persists at the site of implantation of a prosthetic material or device by cardiac surgery or percutaneous technique